British Mince Pies

 1 pound sultanas or golden raisins

-1 pound cooking apples, peeled, cored and chopped quite finely
+1 pound cooking apples, peeled, cored and chopped quite

 1 pound cooking suet from the kidney area- grated